What infrared sauna actually costs in Houston, TX.

 How do I find out what infrared sauna at WEF costs?

-Walk the practice.
+Walk the floor.